kshashkina/ChatApplication/README.md

 - A client initiates a file transfer by sending a specific command (e.g., "SEND") followed by the file path or identifier.
 - The server gets file from the client.
-1. File Name and Size: First, the client sends the file name and its size to the server.
+1. File Name and Size: First, the client sends the file name (bytes: length of the name) and its size (bytes: 4 bytes) to the server.
 This is server for the client to prepare for file reception, including allocating space and opening a file stream for writing.
 2. Chunked Data Transfer: The file is transmitted in chunks, often 1024 bytes at a time, until the entire file is sent.
 The client reads from the file and sends each chunk sequentially.
 The server receives each chunk, writing it to the specified file location as it arrives.
 - Then it parses this command and prepares to handle the file transfer to the clients.

 ### Server Notification to Other Clients:
 - The server sends a notification to all other clients in the room, indicating an incoming file transfer.
 This notification includes the file name and size and asks if they accept the file.
+The length of this notification depends on the two variables: file name and its size.

 ### Client Acceptance:
 - Each client responds with either acceptance ("ACCEPT") or refusal ("NO").
 This decision may trigger different flows, such as proceeding with file reception or skipping the transfer.

 ### File Data Transmission:
-- Upon receiving confirmation to proceed, the server begins the file transmission process in the same way as client send file to the temporary server storage.
+- Upon receiving confirmation to proceed, the server begins the file transmission process in the same way as the client sends the file to the temporary server storage.
+The only difference is that the size of the file is 8 bytes length.

 ### Completion and Cleanup:
 - After all chunks have been transmitted, the server and client perform necessary cleanup actions.
 This includes closing file streams and, on the server side, potentially deleting the file or marking it as sent.